k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 # Broadway Flow

-You are now familiar with Broadway concept the the main components.
-In addition, you viewed and executed the Broadway Tutorial flow.
-Now you are ready to create your first Broadway flow.
-Broadway has various of examples for Broadway flows.
+Now you are now familiar with Broadway and its main components and have checked out and executed the Broadway Tutorial flow, you are ready to create your first Broadway flow.

 ### What Will You Experience In This Learning Item?